Divorced Girl Smiling received this e-mail from a reader seeking advice about sex after divorce and how to be safe.

 Have the sex history talk while both sober and not in bed.
 Maybe start off by saying, “I know this is awkward and not easy to talk about, but would you be okay with us talking about our sexual past?”
 Then the two of you need to be honest and upfront with each other.
 I’ve even known couples who have both been tested for STDs before having unprotected sex.
 I support that idea 100% and think it’s very wise.

-So, my advice would be to enjoy yourself and your new guy (or girl) in bed.
+So, when it comes to sex after divorce, my advice would be to enjoy yourself and your new guy (or girl).
 Sex is wonderful and fun and those breathtakingly passionate moments are heavenly.
 But sex is also so powerful that it can cloud judgment and emotions and cause people to do and say things they normally wouldn’t.
 Be smart and responsible when it comes to sex.
 Being safe doesn’t mean you can’t still enjoy it.
 In fact, knowing it’s safe will most likely make it even better!